lanceschi/helix-editor-for-custom-glib/README.md

 # Description

 This repository contains some script files for building the [helix][helix-github] editor from source within a docker image.
 The scripts can be tweaked in order to target specific GLIB library versions.
-By default `ubuntu:20.04` is the docker base image: GLIBC 2.31
+By default `ubuntu:20.04` is the docker base image featuring GLIBC version 2.31.

 # How to build the helix binary